gayatrig19/the-quest-adventures-game/README.md

 ### Data Model

 While implementing the project in Python, my primary focus was to incorporate Object Oriented Programming(OOP) Paradigms as the project necessity is functionality-centered.
 The mechanics, interactions, and story progression are implemented using text-based input and output.
-During discussion with my mentor, he guided me on how I can use data structures for storyline instead of opting for text-based iteration to keep code well-structured and organized utilising "Don't Repeat Yourself"(DRY) principle.
+During discussion with my mentor, he guided me on how I can use data structures for story line instead of opting for text-based iteration to keep code well-structured and organized utilising "Don't Repeat Yourself"(DRY) principle.

 - Classes: I have used a single TreasureQuest Class containing story_description(dictionary) attribute and methods to initialize the game instance for the text-based adventure game using that  dictionary, encapsulating the game's functionality and story.

-- Dictionaries: The story_description dictionary contains the game's storyline, choices, and outcomes structured as follows:
+- Dictionaries: The story_description dictionary contains the game's story line, choices, and outcomes structured as follows:
      - Keys: Strings representing different steps in the game.
      - Values: Dictionaries containing: